|Index to this page|

 Although many different organs may be affected, disorders of the muscles and brain are the most common.
 Perhaps this reflects the great demand for energy of both these organs.
 (Although representing only ~2% of our body weight, the brain consumes ~20% of the energy produced when we are at rest.)

 Some of these disorders are inherited in the germline.
-In every case, the mutant gene is received from the mother because none of the mitochondria in sperm survives in the fertilized egg.
+In the vast majority of cases, the mutant gene is received from the mother because only very rarely do the mitochondria in sperm survive in the fertilized egg.

 Other disorders are somatic; that is, the mutation occurs in the somatic tissues of the individual.
 These disorders can be caused not only by mutations in mtDNA, but also by mutations in the 228 nuclear genes that have also been implicated in human mitochondrial diseases.
 These latter mutations can be inherited from the father as well as the mother.